practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Oberon/README.md

 from: "Programming, A Tutorial, A derivative of Programming in Modula-2 (1982)", Niklaus Wirth (rev. 5.10.2015), PDF: https://people.inf.ethz.ch/wirth/Oberon/PIO.pdf

+Something which was soon revised, at least to some extent; see below at [Oberon+](#tbd).

 <br/>

-Ironically, Modula-2 and Modula-3 are still around to some extent in 2025, under their original names, but what happened to Oberon?
+Ironically, Modula-2 and Modula-3 are still around somehow in 2025, under their original names, but what happened to Oberon?
 And in what _implementation_ still usable on Linux in year 2026?

 This page gave me advice: https://fruttenboel.nl/obc/Main.html